-In case no consensus can be reached, the report reflects the opinion of the majority of the ER panel.
+The experts individually read the proposals, and then meet as a panel to discuss and produce the Ethics Review Report.
+They shall endeavour to arrive at a consensus.
+In case no consensus can be reached, the report reflects the opinion of the majority of the members of the panel.